 I am often frustrated when I go to public events and there are few, if any, food choices for those on a plant-based diet.

-So it was with great anticipation that I attended a recent Rangers baseball game in Arlington and was able to chow down on some favorite ballpark food classics like hotdogs, burgers and nachos at The Visiting Vegan food stand in Section 101.
+So it was with great anticipation that I attended a Rangers baseball game in Arlington during the regular season and was able to chow down on some favorite ballpark food classics like hotdogs, burgers and nachos at The Visiting Vegan food stand in Section 101.

 The Visiting Vegan stand at the Rangers' Globe Life Field is located in Section 101.
 Photo by Andrew Ridout.

 This concession was launched in 2016 in the old Rangers stadium and paved the way for vegan fare in Major League Baseball.
 It was the first full vegan cart in the MLB and the Ranger’s Globe Life Field has even won first place in PETA’s Best Vegan Ballpark several years in a row.

 You could say getting plant-based options into the stadium was a team effort, no pun intended.
 A diehard baseball fan and avid vegan, Twalla Grant, noticed the lack of veggie menu items during her outings to Rangers’ games.
 She decided to take action to change that.

 She began reaching out to Casey Rapp, general manager from Delaware North, the company that provides food and beverages to concession stands at the stadium.

 “I befriended Casey Rapp and started emailing him every home stand and in between seasons questioning him and offering suggestions for vegan options,” says Grant, who today oversees the Veggie Texas Rangers Fan Facebook page.

 Her campaigning worked and now baseball fans can find a multitude of choices at the Visiting Vegan cart.